jennraeross/dnd-homebrew/warlockPatrons/genius-loci.md

 ### Elemental Fury
 _1st-level Genius Locus feature_

-When you deal force or necrotic damage, you may choose to deal one of fire, cold, or lightning instead.
+When you deal force or necrotic damage, you can choose to deal fire, cold, or lightning damage instead.

 Additionally, whenever you learn a warlock cantrip, you can choose it from the warlock spell list, or from the following spells: _Control Flames, Gust, Mold Earth, Shape Water_.
 These cantrips are warlock cantrips for you.

-### Harmonious Existence
+### Natural Rites
 _6th-level Genius Locus feature_

-You may cast any ritual spell from the Druid spell list as a ritual, as long as you have the ability to cast spells of that level.
-These spells may not be cast with your pact magic spell slots, and do not count against your spells known.
+At the end of a long rest, you can prepare a number of spells from the Druid spell list that have the ritual tag equal to your proficiency bonus.
+You can't cast these spells except as rituals.
+This feature does not give you the ability to cast warlock spells with the ritual tag as rituals.

-### Servant of the Land
+### Master the Elements
 _10th-level Genius Locus feature_

-You gain expertise in Survival and Nature.

-### 14th level feature
+You learn two of the cantrips granted by _Elemental Fury_.
+If you already know more than two of those cantrips you can choose cantrips from the warlock spell list instead.

+### Earthly Aid
+_14th-level Genius Locus feature_

+Your friendship with the spirits of the land has grown to the point that they will directly give you aid.
+Once per long rest, you may cast _Druid Grove, Transport via Plants,_ or _Wall of Thorns_.